ceremcem/build-freecad-asm3/README.md

 ### 1. Setup a Debian VM

-Setup a clean installation:
+Setup a clean installation (minimum required version is Debian Buster.
+Ubuntu Bionic may also work.):
-* either on VirtualBox (or similar) (easier to setup)
+* either on VirtualBox (or similar virtualization software)
   * Use debian.iso from https://www.debian.org/

-* or on LXC (for advanced/daily usage in terms of performance)
+* or on LXC (more suitable for advanced/daily usage in terms of performance and easiness)

         sudo lxc-create -n fc -t debian [-B btrfs] -- -r buster --packages xbase-clients nano sudo tmux git sudo lxc-start fc